alikhuhu/django-E-commerce-website/README.md

  1-you must have a copy of Python.
 If you do not have it, you can get it from https://www.python.org/downloads/

-2-Then it is preferable that there be venv If it is not available, write the following in a terminal/cmd. python3 -m venv (name of your env) and run the env by. in linux.
+2-Then it is preferable that there be venv If it is not available, write the following in a terminal / cmd.

+python3 -m venv (name of your env) and run the env by. in linux.